IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Experimental Results

 \subsection{Perturbation Results}

-We perform 13 different text perturbations to understand the contribution of specific word types and sentence structures to the encoding capabilities of multilingual language models\footnote{Perturbations don't make sense for BShift probing task.}.
-We analyze the impact of such text perturbations for every pair of (model, language), (perturbation, model), (language, probing task), (model, probing task), (perturbation, language) and (perturbation, probing task) in Tables~\ref{tab:robustness_models_languages},~\ref{tab:robustness_models_perturbations},~\ref{tab:robustness_languages_tasks},~\ref{tab:robustness_models_tasks},~\ref{tab:robustness_languages_perturbations} and~\ref{tab:robustness_perturbations_tasks}, respectively.
+We perform 13 different text perturbations to understand the contribution of specific word types and sentence structures to the encoding capabilities of multilingual language models\footnote{Perturbations do not make sense for BShift probing task.}.
+We analyze the impact of such text perturbations for every pair of (model, language), (model, probing task), (perturbation, model) and (language, probing task) in Tables~\ref{tab:robustness_models_languages},~\ref{tab:robustness_models_tasks},~\ref{tab:robustness_models_perturbations} and~\ref{tab:robustness_languages_tasks} respectively.

+We report results for the layerwise perturbation analysis and other pairs like (perturbation, language) and (perturbation, probing task) in Tables~\ref{tab:Robustness-layerwiseanalysis},~\ref{tab:robustness_languages_perturbations} and \ref{tab:robustness_perturbations_tasks}.
 All these tables show weighted averages across marginalized dimensions.

 \textbf{Which multilingual models are more robust to perturbations in Indic languages?} Table~\ref{tab:robustness_models_languages} shows that universal models like InfoXLM, BLOOM, mT5 and mGPT show greater resilience to perturbations in at least four languages.
 In contrast, the universal model (mBERT) and the Indic-specific models (IndicBERT and MuRIL) display a more significant accuracy drop across all the Indic languages.
 Accuracy drop for BERT-specific models is perhaps because cross-lingual transfer might be less effective, resulting in decreased accuracy compared to other multilingual models.